mdsauce/apk-sniffer/README.md

 ## Usage

-NOTE: Get your encrypting cert and add it to this directory and name it `cv_ca`.
+NOTE: Get your encrypting cert and add it to the `/res` directory and name it `cv_ca`.
 You can call it something else but you will need to change the name in `addSecurityExceptions.sh` and `network_security_config.xml`.

 The script take two arguments: